-Internal VCO can drift by ~200 ppm/°C. Ex: 1 MHz/°C drift for a 5 GHz offset.
+Internal VCO can drift by ~200 ppm/°C. Ex: 1 MHz/°C drift for a 5 GH: referen a 5 GHz offset.
 For higher stability, use an external reference.

 VCO TUNE adjusts the control voltage of the internal VCO, thereby adjusting the frequency of the VCO.
 The frequency of the VCO can be monitored with the REF FREQ Monitor when the D2-135 is in a mode that uses the internal VCO.